• Skip to main content

 January 30, 2025 by Sarah Verbiest

 We have to tell our stories so many times, but nothing changes.
 This space feels like a place where the stories matter and are heard.”
-Research centering the perspectives and […]
+Research centering the perspectives and needs of people living with chronic conditions is essential for improving care.
+We know that there are groups of people whose voices are needed to […]

 Community Engagement Studios: Connecting Patients and Researchers To Improve Care